MarauderKnight3/Mystagogue/README.md

 charactertime (Set the time the current character has played in ticks (60 ticks a second) up to 999999999999999999 ticks, or a timespan of up to 10675199:59:59, which timespans can be inputted as hhhh...:mm:ss)

+spawnrate (Edit the spawnrate and max NPCs multiplier, up to 1000.
+Really starts to return diminishing returns around level 40.)

 tps (Teleport setting (numerical).
 Options 0-2.)
 <br />
 <br />